kmaasrud/vmc/report/secs/05_discussion.md

 <!--Higher number of particles: Comment if something was done differently compared to two particle system - e.g., using grid of alphas/betas instead of steepest gradient descent-->

-## Minimun energy and particle distance
+## Minimum energy and particle distance
 <!-- Two particle system-->

 <!-- Compare values to Taut's article.
 E.g. for omega = 1, the energy should be 3 au.
 Then maybe give a deviation \% from Taut’s (2 omega).
 Also compare with and without the Jastrow factor and with and without interaction (Hamiltonian)-->